MaddieZavar/RestCountries/README.md

     - Name
     - Currency
 - Supports sorting by name or currency in ascending or descending order.
+- Fetch list of all currencies in the world, with information in which countries each currency is used.
 - Uses `@FeignClient` for third-party API integration.

 ## Requirements